Citation, DOI, disclosures and article data

 Polycystic ovaries may be seen in ~20% women of reproductive age 1,4.

-Transvaginal ultrasound is considered the gold standard in the diagnosis of polycystic ovaries.
+Transvaginal ultrasound is considered the gold standard in the diagnosis of polycystic ovarian morphology (although not in adolescents 18).
 Features can affect either one (unilateral polycystic ovary) or both ovaries.

-increased follicle number per ovary (FNPO) - usually 20 or greater
+increased follicle number per ovary (FNPO): usually ≥20

 Recent international PCOS consensus statement defines FNPO as 20 or more follicles per ovary 15, though earlier publications had suggested a more conservative cut-off of 25 follicles 14.
 It is now generally accepted that the initial Rotterdam recommendation of 12 follicles per ovary warrants revision, based on limited initial evidence and advances in ultrasound technology allowing better visualization of small follicles.

-A study published in 2013 suggested that the number of follicles in each ovary, the follicle number per ovary (FNPO) is a more sensitive and specific criteria for diagnosis of PCO, as compared with the numbers of follicles in cross section, also known as follicle number per section (FNPS), or ovarian volume.
+A study published in 2013 suggested that the number of follicles in each ovary, the follicle number per ovary (FNPO) is a more sensitive and specific criterion for diagnosis of PCO, as compared with the numbers of follicles in cross-section, also known as follicle number per section (FNPS), or ovarian volume.
 This study showed an FNPO threshold of 26 follicles had a sensitivity of 85% and specificity of 94% when discriminating between controls and PCOS.
-A FNPS threshold of nine follicles had a 69% sensitivity and 90% specificity, and an ovarian volume of 10 mL had a 81% sensitivity and 84% specificity 11.
+An FNPS threshold of nine follicles had a 69% sensitivity and 90% specificity, and an ovarian volume of 10 mL had an 81% sensitivity and 84% specificity 11.

 Pelvic MRI may show most or all of the above sonographic features.
 Signal characteristics include: